 The Life Insurance Policy

-While it’s important to get a copy of the life insurance policy, there is something even more important to get from the life insurance company.
+While it’s important to get a copy of the life insurance policy, there is something even more important to get.

 It’s called a “verification of coverage” request.